brikis98/devops-book/README.md

 you want to maximize your learning, you're better off writing the code yourself, from scratch, and checking the "official" solutions only at the very end.

+## OpenTofu/Terraform modules and the OpenTofu/Terraform Registries

+Note that the reusable OpenTofu/Terraform modules from this repo have been published to another repo, https://github.com/brikis98/terraform-book-devops, so that they can be published to the OpenTofu/Terraform Registries.
+Please see that repo for instructions on consuming those modules from the Registries.

 ## License

 This code is released under the MIT License.
 See [LICENSE.txt](./LICENSE.txt).